S3 EP7: Emma Doran

 And we have this shower.
 The thing about a shower is you never really regret it.

-sound what as it leaves your eye and reattaches again no you it's a cross motion you just could do that until there's no black anymore would it come off if you just slept face down and like turned your face from side to side during the night and that's what i used to do when i was younger i never used to take off makeup.
+Would it come off if you just slept face down and like turned your face from side to side during the night?
+And that's what I used to do when I was younger.

-If you watched something especially sad, would the crying remove it in a less painful manner?
-Yeah, it would, but then you've got to scrape it off your face.
+No, could you cry if if you watched something especially sad would the crying remove it in a less painful manner yeah it would but then you've got to scrape it off your face

 Okay.
-I like to establish my as my territory.
+I like to establish as my territory.

 He comes into the room and he starts going chilling with the big light on